XBraid/xbraid/docs/Example.md

 As a simple example, try

     mpirun -np 8 ex-02 -pgrid 2 2 2 -nt 256

-For a description of a more comprehensive study using ex-02, see @ref
+For a description of a more comprehensive study using ``ex-02``, see
-#twodheat.
+@ref twodheat.

 # Running and Testing XBraid